 The SMS Authentication factor allows users to authenticate themselves using a one-time passcode (OTP) that is delivered to the their phone in an SMS message.

 There are important considerations that you must take into account when using telephony as part of your multifactor authentication strategy, including regulatory requirements, toll fraud, and others.
 See Telephony for more information.

 There are also important technical considerations for sending SMS messages.
 See Configure and use telephony for more information.

 You can also customize SMS message templates, view SMS events in the System Log and view SMS usage reports.
 See Configure and use telephony for more information.

-Toll-free, premium, and invalid phone numbers cannot be used for multifactor authentication.
+Toll-free, premium, and invalid phone numbers can't be used for multifactor authentication.
 If you attempt to use a toll-free, premium, or unrecognized phone number format, the phone number will be rejected as an invalid phone number.